 About Dividing Polynomials with Missing Terms:

 Now that we have a general understanding of how to perform polynomial long division, we encounter another obstacle: missing terms.
-When are dividing polynomials and discover missing terms, we write a “0” in as a place holder for any missing term.
+When we are dividing polynomials and discover missing terms, we use "0" as the coefficient for each missing term.

 Test Objectives